3.8 Open-Ended Survey

 Case Studies

-Notion processes tens of thousands of support tickets monthly plus open-ended feedback from surveys, app store reviews, and community forums.
-Using Enterpret’s NLP-powered taxonomy, Notion automated the analysis of free-text responses; Maya, on the user research team, described the impact: the monthly user-insights report dropped from two weeks to 3 days.
+Notion processes tens of thousands of monthly support tickets plus survey, app-store, and community feedback; using Enterpret’s NLP-generated taxonomy, product-ops specialist Maya Bakir’s monthly user-insights report dropped from two weeks to three days.

 Further reading